KayanatSuleman/Visaeg---Fashion/README.md

 ### **Code**

-+ The full-screen hero image code came from this
++ The hero image code came from an accumalation of four pictures sourced from the Kayanat Suleman [Pinterest board](<https://www.pinterest.co.uk/Kayanat_Suleman/vis%C3%A6g/>)
-+ Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-+ MDN Web Docs : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found Here

 ### **Content**